mitcho/turktools/README.md

 [![Test Status](https://travis-ci.org/mitcho/turktools.png?branch=master)](https://travis-ci.org/mitcho/turktools)

-Turk Tools includes unit tests using the Python-standard `unittest` library.
+turktools includes unit tests using the Python-standard `unittest` library.
 Tests can be run by running `python tests.py`.
 With the [`coverage`](http://nedbatchelder.com/code/coverage/) module installed, run `coverage run tests.py` and then use `coverage report -m` to see a code coverage report.

 ## The MIT License (MIT)